TatianaShavrina/taiga_site/index.md

  Each text in corpus is represented in plain text and with morphological and syntactic annotation (UDPipe, homonymy resolved automatically) + has metainformation - date, theme, authorship, text difficulcy...etc (depending on source)

 By now, about 5 billions of words are 77% literary texts (33 literary magazines), 19% of naive poetry, 2% of news (4 popular sites) and 2% of other (popular science, culture mags, social networks, amateur poems and prose), with documentation [available](https://tatianashavrina.github.io/taiga_site/segments).

+See also: [**Omnia Russica corpus**](https://omnia-russica.github.io/) - a bigger version of Taiga available!
+33b words from Taiga, Common Crawl, Wikipedia and Aranea corpus.

 ### Segment information